Assam to create sub-districts in all assembly constituencies: Himanta | Law-Order

 - India

-The Assam government will create 'Upa-Jila' (sub-districts) in every assembly constituency for public convenience, Chief Minister Himanta Biswa Sarma said on Tuesday.
+The Assam government will create 'upa-jila' (sub-districts) in all assembly constituency for public convenience within a month, Chief Minister Himanta Biswa Sarma announced on Tuesday.

-Hoisting the National Flag on the occasion of 77th Independence Day here, Sarma also said that the government will take a decision regarding the districts abolished just prior to the start of the delimitation exercise.
+Hoisting the National Flag on the occasion of 77th Independence Day here, Sarma said his government will take a decision regarding the districts abolished just before the delimitation exercise in two months.

 ''We have accepted the delimitation as reality.
-To take the constituency reorganisation to a logical conclusion, many things are to be done in the near future,'' he added.
+To take the constituency reorganisation to a logical conclusion, many things are to be done in the near future,'' he said.

-The state government will start a series of administrative reforms within the next one month, the chief minister said.
+The state government will start a series of administrative reforms within the next one month, he added.

-''We will form one 'Upa-Jila' (sub-district) in every constituency with all the infrastructure.
-An Additional Deputy Commissioner will head it.
-This will be done for public convenience and there will be hardly any need to visit the district headquarters,'' he added.
+''All the existing sub-divisions will cease to exist.
+Except for the district headquarters, we will form one 'upa-jila' (sub-district) in every constituency with all the infrastructure.
+An additional deputy commissioner will head it,'' Sarma said.

-Sarma hoped that this administrative reform will end many problems, including agitations for new sub-divisions and districts.
+The chief minister said that he hoped this administrative reform will end many problems, including agitations for new sub-divisions and districts.

+The new system will be done for public convenience and there will be hardly any need for the people to visit the district headquarters for government services, he said.

-''Regarding the districts that were eliminated before the delimitation, a decision will be taken in the next two months,'' he added.
+''Regarding the districts that were eliminated before the delimitation, a correct decision will be taken in the next two months,'' Sarma said.

-On December 31, 2022, the Assam Cabinet had decided to merge four districts with their parents from where they were carved out and made separate districts.
-Biswanath with Sonitpur, Hojai with Nagaon, Tamulpur with Baksa and Bajali with Barpeta were merged.
+On December 31, 2022, the Assam Cabinet decided to merge four districts with the ones from which they were carved out and made separate districts.
+Biswanath was merged with Sonitpur, Hojai with Nagaon, Tamulpur with Baksa and Bajali with Barpeta.

-The decisions to merge the districts were taken just a day before the Election Commission had imposed a ban on creating new administrative units in Assam from January 1, 2023 as the poll panel would undertake the delimitation exercise in the state.
+The decision to merge the districts was taken just a day before the Election Commission had imposed a ban on creating new administrative units in the state as it undertook the delimitation exercise.

-On August 11, the Election Commission published its final report on the delimitation in Assam by retaining the number of Assembly seats at 126 and the Lok Sabha constituencies at 14.
-The state has seven Rajya Sabha seats.
+On August 11, the Election Commission published its final report on the delimitation in Assam by retaining the number of assembly seats at 126 and Lok Sabha constituencies at 14.

-The Assembly seats reserved for Scheduled Castes have been increased to nine from eight and for Scheduled Tribes to 19 from 16.
-For Lok Sabha constituencies, two have been proposed under the ST category and one for the SC community.
+The assembly seats reserved for Scheduled Castes have been increased to nine from eight and for Scheduled Tribes to 19 from 16.
+For the Lok Sabha constituencies, two have been proposed under the ST category and one for the SC community.

-At the central celebration held at the Veterinary College playground in Khanapara in the state capital, the chief minister announced that the government will soon start the process to hire 22,000 people in various departments.
+At the central celebration held at the Veterinary College playground in Khanapara in Guwahati, Sarma announced that the government will soon start the process to hire 22,000 people in various departments, in addition to 86,000 people already hired so far.

 He also said that the service of all TET-passed teachers will be regularised soon and availability of faculty members in schools located in difficult and distant locations will be ensured.